 Skink and Cole are going to fight!
 What’s this all about anyway?
 And why is Liz so happy about it?

 Space Troopers Liz Laserlight and Spike Starrunner have 17 minutes to save the planet Zot from destruction.
 Can their words and actions convince the Noobles and the Nerbles not to use their secret weapons?

-Spike may have found a new friend but there’s one condition: Spike has to sabotage Scooter’s skateboard.
-Join Spike as he figures out what to do.
+Spike may have found a new friend, but there’s one condition: Spike has to sabotage Scooter’s skateboard.

 Chamy unveils her latest invention.
 Introducing the Positronic Affirmation Transmitter!
 Will it solve Chamy’s latest problem?
 And how exactly does it mess up Liz’s batting practice?